LouiValley/BingoGCN/README.md

 ```
 This script aggregates the results into CSV files within each log folder.

 Finally, compare these results with the ones in the expected_results folder.
-You should verify that the data points in the figures match, allowing for minor discrepancies.
+You can verify that the data points in the figures match, allowing for minor discrepancies.

 ## Exsample
 > **Centroid (Sampling) Ratio vs. Accuracy: Fig.15